 Our MA Education has been designed to provide content and context that relates directly to the work of educational professionals in a wide range of settings, including schools, colleges, universities and public sector organisations.
 Course content and assignments are all work-related, enabling you to consider the latest theoretical underpinning related to your work.

 You can select from the following named routes:

-MA Education (Learning & Teaching);
+MA Education (Learning & Teaching)

-MA Education (Leadership);
+MA Education (Leadership)

-Make their own selection of modules to achieve the generic MA Education award.
+Or make their own selection of modules to achieve the generic MA Education award.

 The MA Education (Additional Learning Needs) has two pathways.
 There are generic SEN/ALN modules or, candidates may elect to study the specific British Dyslexia Association accredited modules to achieve the Approved Teacher Status (ATS) and then the Associate Member of the British Dyslexia Association (AMBDA) awards.

 The MA Education has been designed to meet the requirements of the Welsh Government’s priorities for education and caters for a wide range of professionals who are involved in delivering education in a variety of organisations and related settings.
 Partners involved in the design of this programme included: local authorities; FE colleges; voluntary and community organisations, nurse educators; headteachers; teachers and current students.

 Whatever setting you come from, you will be challenged to extend your thinking about the subjects you select, deepen your understanding of the content and theoretical foundations of the area and, be encouraged to reflect critically upon how this will impact on your practice.
 All assignments will be context related to enable you to implement many of the ideas discussed and to evaluate their success.

 Why not come to one of our informal drop-in information sessions?
 Staff from the Education Department will be available in The Study between 4.00pm and 6.00pm to discuss this programme.
 Drop-in sessions take place in The Study weekly on Wednesdays.
 Please see dates and register your interest here or drop in on the day.